 Abstract:

 Results Compared to the FP treatment, the MF treatment achieved a 32.6% reduction in nitrogen fertilizer application while maintaining comparable wheat yields, along with significantly lowering GHG emissions by 24.0%.
 In contrast, the RF and FH treatments led to a significant increase in total GHG emissions by 12.0% and 44.6%, respectively.
-The production, transportation and application of nitrogen fertilizer contributed 20.3%-57.9% of total GHG emissions across treatments.
+The production, transportation and application of nitrogen fertilizer contributed 20.3%−57.9% of total GHG emissions across treatments.
 Notably, plastic film usage under RF and FH treatments emerged as the second major emission source, accounting for 40.6% and 56.5% of total GHG emissions, respectively.
-Compared with FP, the MF treatment also significantly reduced the carbon footprint by 16.2%, while the RF and FH treatments had no significant effect on the carbon footprint; the MF, RF and FH treatments all significantly reduced the carbon emission intensity by 38.5%, 53.1% and 63.6%, respectively.
+Compared with FP, the MF treatment also significantly reduced the carbon footprint by 16.2%, while the RF and FH treatments had no significant effect on the carbon footprint; the MF, RF and FH treatments all significantly reduced the greenhouse gas emission intensity by 38.5%, 53.1% and 63.6%, respectively.
 Compared with MF, RF and FH treatments significantly increased wheat grain yield by 33.2% and 69.7%, grain income by 33.2% and 69.7%, and net income by 59.4% and 135.8%, respectively, and the yield and income of FH treatment were also significantly higher than that of RF treatment.
-In addition, RF and FH treatments significantly reduced carbon emission intensity by 32.0% and 49.2%, respectively.
+In addition, RF and FH treatments significantly reduced greenhouse gas emission intensity by 32.0% and 49.2%, respectively.